 SOURCE: FluoroPharma Medical, Inc.

-MONTCLAIR, NJ--(Marketwire - Sep 10, 2012) - FluoroPharma Medical, Inc. (OTCBB: FPMI), a company specializing in the development of novel diagnostic imaging products that utilize positron emission tomography (PET) technology for the detection and assessment of disease before clinical manifestation, today confirmed that FluoroPharma diagnostic products were included in presentations at two significant Scientific forums.
+MONTCLAIR, NJ--(Marketwire - November 30, 2012) - FluoroPharma Medical, Inc. (OTCQB: FPMI), a company specializing in the development of novel diagnostic imaging products that utilize positron emission tomography (PET) technology for the detection and assessment of disease before clinical manifestation, today announced that they have received a second round of high quality images in an investigator-sponsored clinical trial in China where patients with CAD were given BFPET™(18)F-TPP, its imaging agent under evaluation, for measuring cardiovascular blood flow.
+The results support those reported in July.
+(FluoroPharma Announces Milestone for BFPET).

 About FluoroPharma Medical